lmparppei/BeatPlugins/README.md

 If anybody ever writes a plugin, *please, please, please* be nice to people and test your code thoroughly before deploying it.
 Loss of work hurts and it might be completely possible to crash the whole app with plugin code.
 I'm doing my best to stay backwards-compatible

-There is a sample plugin included at the end to act as a starting point.
+The included sample plugin demonstrates the basic logic behind plugins.

 ## Basics